Prof. Gautam Biswas

 Purdue University, USA

-Title: Flow and Transport Stochastics in Energy Conversion and Storage.
+Title: Mesoscale Reactive Transport Physics in Energy Storage.

 Partha P. Mukherjee is currently an Associate Professor of Mechanical Engineering at Purdue University.
 Prior to that, he was an assistant professor at Texas A&M University, a staff member at Oak Ridge National Laboratory, and a Director’s Fellow at Los Alamos National Laboratory.
 He received his Ph.D. in Mechanical Engineering from the Pennsylvania State University, and before that he worked at Fluent India, currently Ansys, Inc. He received the Scialog Fellow recognition for energy storage, TMS Young Leaders award, and Purdue Engineering 2020 Faculty Early Career Research Excellence award, among others.
 His research is focused on mesoscale physics and stochastics of transport, flow, and chemistry interactions in energy storage and conversion.